 Helping someone deal with emotions biblically keeps them rooted in truth and love but also not running away from or hiding what’s happening inside them.
 Whatever they are going through inside may or may not make sense to us.

-However, we have not gone through what they have gone through, so their triggers and reactions will differ.
-(This is another reason each person we come in contact with needs to be loved into truth, or we are no different than the world.
+However, we have not experienced what they have, so their triggers and reactions will differ.
+(This is another reason each person we come in contact with needs to be loved into truth, or we are no different from the world.
 We don’t water down the word.
 But we meet them where they are and take them with us instead of leaving them down.)

 How Does the Bible Say to Deal with Emotions and Feelings